Jamesreinhardt222/comm-documentation-assignment/docs/configuration.md

 ## Getting started

-The following page will show you how to invite your students, TAs and others to your workspace.
+The following page will guide you through how to make a slack account, so you can join, create workspaces and lots of other wonderful slack features that is introduced on this page.
-If there is any problem inviting people to your workspace, please check out the troubleshooting page.

 * * *